dlshew/OlyWaterPolo/README.md

 ![WomenScores](https://github.com/user-attachments/assets/b08a71ab-a759-44ad-a668-5e3f06ab5dce)

 There isn't that much data here I only used games against other olympic teams going back like a year and a half.
-I don't kkow if that's enough and I only have scores since I don't know how to get get metrics for handball.
+I don't know if that's enough and I only have scores since I don't know how to get get metrics for handball.
 The scores were hand typed so there could be errors.
 I'm just going to walk through some of the code here the rest is in the files.

 ```